 - Avoid loud locations or places where you can be interrupted during your study session

-- Stay off the internet, except for the specific websites that provide information on the topic being studied
+- Stay off the internet, except for the specific websites that provide information on your study topic.

-As you can see these rules definitely don’t make life more entertaining, but they do reduce distractions, which can lead to better study sessions and improved focus.
+Although these rules aren’t entertaining, they reduce distractions, leading to better study sessions and improved focus.